Justintime50/pullbug/README.md

     --github_state {open,closed,all}
                             The GitHub state to retrieve pull requests with.
     -gc {orgs,users}, --github_context {orgs,users}
+                            The GitHub context to retrieve pull requests with.
     -d, --discord         Send Pullbug messages to Discord.
     -du DISCORD_URL, --discord_url DISCORD_URL
                             The Discord webhook URL to send messages to.